graphomatic/time-series-data/README.txt

 == DESCRIPTION:

-A collection of classes for manipulating time-series data in Ruby.
+A collection of classes for manipulating time-series numerical data in Ruby.

+Time series data is essentially any data keyed on date and/or time.

-== FEATURES/PROBLEMS:
+== FEATURES (Planned)

-* FIX (list of features or problems)
+* Storage and manipulation of time-series data.
+* Aggregate functions such as average, sum, min, max etc by date.
+* Variable granularity by time unit: second, minute, hour, day etc.
+* Time series functions such as weighted averages.

 == SYNOPSIS:

-  FIX (code sample of usage)
+  gigawatts = TimeSeriesData( :day )

+  gigawatts["22:04 Nov 12 1955"].store(1.21)

+  # ...add some more data

+  puts "Biggest lightening strike of Nov 12 1955" + gigawatts["Nov 12 1955"].max.to_s

 == REQUIREMENTS: